danielharrell/SumLect2015/Lost_Idea_LA.md

 What if our many defenses of liberal education have made us forget this idea?
 What if the idea of a liberal art is lost?

-In my lecture, then, I want to explain why I worry we have lost this idea, and what it is, more exactly, we have lost.
+In my lecture, then, I want to explain why I worry we have lost this idea, and what it is, more exactly, we may have lost.

 ## Part One